 6. Rank leads

 Statistics show that 67% of lost sales are due to the failure of sales reps to properly qualify leads.
-Consequently, these unqualified leads enter the pipeline and go through the entire sales process.
+Consequently, these unqualified leads enter the pipeline and go through all the sales cycle stages.
 This can have an undesirable effect on the efficiency of your sales team in moving leads from one stage to the next, and your sales cycle speed suffers as a result.

-With lead scoring, you can quickly identify leads who are most likely to become your customers.
-This makes it easy for you to eliminate the issue of having unqualified leads clogging your pipeline.
-More importantly, the technique increases your sales cycle speed by significantly improving the efficiency of your sales process and your sales team.
+With lead scoring, you can quickly identify leads who are most likely to get to the next stages of the sales process and become your customers.
+This makes it easy for you to eliminate the issue of having unqualified leads clogging your pipeline and increase your sales cycle speed.

 7. Automate repetitive tasks